How to MIG Weld Cast Iron: And How to Skip Preheating

 6. Peen each bead to prevent shrinkage stress

 Peening is when you tap all over the red-hot bead with a small rounded hammer immediately after welding it.
-Start from the crater and use rapid blows that will lightly indent the weld metal.
+Start from the crater and use rapid blows that will lightly indent the bead.

-Peening will stretch the weld metal and counter shrinkage forces.
+Peening will stretch the bead and counter shrinkage forces.
 This will prevent residual stress in the bead and will reduce the cracking risk.

-Hitting the bead too hard or too long will harden the weld metal and make things worse.
-That is called work hardening.
+Hitting the bead too hard or too long will harden it and make things worse.
+We call this work hardening.